gao-hongnan/omniverse/_sources/computer_science/type_theory/04-generics.md

 process_misleading_pair(pair)
 ```

-Why does the author say the compiler will not be able to detect the type
+Why does the compiler not be able to detect the type mismatch and stop the
-mismatch and stop the program from crashing during run-time?
-Yes, in fact, if
+program from crashing during run-time?
+In fact, if you run the type checker
-you run the type checker `mypy` on the above code, it will not raise any error.
+`mypy` on the above code, it will not raise any error.
+You can also add
-You can also add `reveal_type` and `reveal_locals` to the code to see the type
+`reveal_type` and `reveal_locals` to the code to see the type of `first_element`
-of `first_element` and `second_element` and the local variables.
+and `second_element` and the local variables.

 ```python
 16: note: Revealed type is "builtins.int"